 Any student pursuing a degree in Communication & Media Studies needs to look into Emerson College.
 Soon after graduation, communications students generally make about $46,403 in their early careers.
 Boston, Massachusetts is an appropriate surrounding for young people who appreciate the fast moving city life.

-Graduates from the communication & media studies at Emerson College earn top salaries compared to their peers.
 The average scholarship amount granted to first years is $18,078 with 59.0% of first years obtaining an award.
+Study hard for the SAT; the typical score of applicants to Emerson is 1,205.
 Videos from Emerson could be a good way to explore college.

 Northwestern University is a good option for students pursuing a Communication & Media Studies degree.
 After getting their bachelor's degree, communications students typically make about $43,942 in their early careers.
 Northwestern University has one of the largest student bodies in Illinois.